MicrosoftDocs/power-pages-docs/power-pages-docs/configure/manage-sharepoint-documents.md

 ### Dataverse forms configuration

-You will need to configure the Dataverse form by adding a subgrid component which will allow you to work with related documents on a webpage.
+You'll need to configure the Dataverse form by adding a subgrid component that will allow you to work with related documents on a webpage.

-Identify the the table and the corresponding form where you want to use document management capabilities.
+Identify the table and the corresponding form where you want to use document management capabilities.

 Open the [Data workspace form designer](data-workspace-forms.md) for the table you want to use for document management capabilities.